Gegardus/To-Do-List/README.md

 # Title

-To Do list: add & remove
+To Do list: interactive list

 > This is a simple HTML list of To Do tasks.